 14. Chyrons / Title Cards

-A chyron is basically a title that lets your audience know some basic information.
+A chyron is a title page that lets your audience know some basic information.
 It is useful for specifying a time and/or place.
 It is a standard part of your screenplay format.

 Write OVER BLACK (or whatever color you want, although black keeps it simple and is typically what is used) and then CHYRON: ‘2:45 PM’ or TITLE CARD: ‘2:45 PM’